Nurzarina/Jalur_Gemilang_with_Fireworks/readME.md

 An interactive **Malaysia Day themed fireworks generator** built with **HTML, CSS, and JavaScript**.
 Click anywhere on the canvas to launch fireworks, tweak settings in the control panel, and enjoy festive sound effects!

-This project is built from my previous HTML and CSS Jalur Gemilang Waving flag mini project: https://github.com/Nurzarina/Jalur_Gemilang
+This project is built from my previous HTML and CSS Jalur Gemilang Waving flag mini project.
+For more details on the waving flag animation, you're welcome to check out this repo:: https://github.com/Nurzarina/Jalur_Gemilang

 ---